kvarak/dnd/docs/_Classes/feyblood.md

 ### Luck of the Pooka
 A pooka feyblood would be long dead unless they had this incredible Luck, allowing them to survive their own chaos.

-At 2nd level, you gain +2 to your Luck score.
+Gain +2 to your Luck score.

 In addition, you have a knack of avoiding the havoc you cause.
-When you roll a wild surge on the regular wild surge table (i.e. not the <a href="#internal-wildmagic"><b>Feywild Wild Magic</b></a> table in this affinity description), you can choose it not to affect you and/or nature around you.
+When you roll a wild surge on the regular wild surge table (i.e. not the <a href="#internal-wildmagic"><b>Feywild Wild Magic</b></a> table), you can choose it not to affect you and/or nature around you.
 When you do, reduce your your Luck by 2.
 You cannot use this feature if it would reduce your Luck below 0.

 If this would cause the surge to have no effect at all, you additionally gain a level of exhaustion.

 You can use this feature a number of times equivalent to your Spark.

 ### Bend Luck
-Starting at 6th level, you have the ability to twist fate using your wild magic.
+You have the ability to twist fate using your wild magic.
 When you or another creature you can see makes a roll, you can use your ***reaction*** to reroll.
 You can affect really any roll, including ability checks, damage rolls, wild surges or even a random roll to see how many gp a creature has.
 You can do so after the rolls but before any effects of the roll occur.

 You can bend luck a number of times equivalent to your Spark, and you can regain expended uses when you complete a long rest.

 ### Glamourous Incorporation
-At 10th level, you can absorb a hostile spell, and store the magical energy for your own use.
+You can absorb a hostile spell and store the magical energy for your own use.
 If you are the sole target of a 5th-level or lower spell requiring a saving throw, you can use your ***reaction*** to make a Charisma save instead of the one required by the spell.
 If you succeed, the spell triggeres a wild surge instead, and you regain an expended spell slot, up to the level of the spell you absorbed.

 Once you use this feature, you can’t use it again until you finish a long rest.

 ###  Thundering Heroism
-At 14th level, wild magic comes effortlessly to you, not even using any of your magical recources.
+Wild magic comes effortlessly to you, not even using any of your magical recources.
 Whenever your Chaos magic feature triggers, causing you to not cast the spell you intended, you regain your lowest level expended spell slot.